platt-labs/NEWT/README.md

 # Neo-EEGLAB Wrapper Toolbox (_NEWT_)
 This is a wrapper-toolbox over the [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php)'s functions and gives codes for the basic functionality of importing, cleaning (filtering), channel-based ICA and artefact-rejection (using Multiple Artefact Rejection Algorithm, a.k.a.
 [MARA](https://irenne.github.io/artifacts/)).

-_Note: This is an on-goig project and the functions are updated every once in a while._
+_Note: This repository is a work-in-progress and the functions are updated every once in a while._

 ## Initializing the Toolbox
 Make sure that EEGLAB is already downloaded on your system, and the [path to the toolbox is specified](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).